CumulusNetworks/DUE/docs/FAQ.md

 3. Bash scripts aren't architecture dependent, so DUE should run on any Linux system that supports Docker/Podman.

-## Why not another Linux?
+## What determines supported Linux versions?
+The short answer is it's whatever I've had to work with.

-If you read the History section, you'll know DUE came out of working with Debian and some Ubuntu, so most of the development here overlapped with tackling problems that needed immediate solutions and has had better testing in those environments.
+The longer answer starts in the History section, where I mention DUE came out of working with Debian and some Ubuntu, so most of the development here has overlapped with tackling problems that needed immediate solutions and has had better testing in those environments.
 Recently I've started working with RPM builds and Podman, so support for these environments has been introduced and is being tested in the hopes that it will eventually be as robust as the Debian support (translation - the RPM stuff should be considered a bit 'beta')